Borrus-sudo/tinypages/README.md

+# tinypages
-# Tinypages is a Vite based SSG, using markdown interpolated with Preact components to build MPA websites tiny and fast!
+tinypages is a Vite based SSG, using markdown interpolated with Preact components to build MPA websites tiny and fast!

 ## Getting started 👶
 - Tinypages requires Node.js version >=14 installed.